 I held her hand close to my chest and gently squeezed her hair with the other.
-Tears filled my eyes with the thought of losing her as she remained motionless.
+Tears hazed my eyes with the thought of losing her as she remained motionless.
 “Tammy…”

 I felt her hand move when I whispered her name, and her eyes slowly opened.
 They searched around before finding me next to her.